Australia's Newest Construction Boom Driven by Infrastructure

 The fifth most cited section of this standard is 1910.47(d).
 Whenever someone applies and removes lockout or tagout devices, they need to notify all affected employees.
 Most importantly, you have to notify before taking the actions, not after, or even immediately after.
 Disabling a piece of equipment or machine can create hazardous situations for people working with other machines or equipment.
 And, when removing controls, the released energy can also pose hazards to others.

-Be sure to sign up for Procore’s Qualified Safety Courses.
-The live-action, engaging sessions, offered free of charge, will get you up to speed and give you the tools you need to stay safe and injury free.
+Be sure to sign up for Procore’s Heat Hazards: What You Need To Know course.
+The engaging and informative continuing education course will give you the tools you need to prepare and stay safe during these hot summer months.
 Click here to register.

 material safety data